thehottgame/TheHoTTGame/Trinitarianism/Quest1.md

 In general given a type `A : Type`, a _dependent type over `A`_ is a term of type `A → Type`.

-You can check if `2` is even by asking agda to 'normalize' it: do `C-c C-n` (`n` for normalize) and type in `isEven 2`.
+You can check if `2` is even by asking agda to 'reduce' the term `isEven 2`: do `C-c C-n` (`n` for normalize) and type in `isEven 2`.
 (By the way you can write in numerals since we are now secretly using `ℕ` from the cubical agda library.)